best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 We define integration tests as those that test on a higher level than a unit.
 This includes testing that:
 * multiple units work together correctly
 * multiple high level functions work together (e.g. many units grouped into stages of a pipeline)
-* the end to end analysis runs correctly and meets users needs
 * the analysis works with typical inputs from other systems

 Integration tests give us assurance that our analysis is fit for purpose.
 Additionally, they give us safety when refactoring or rearranging large parts of code.
 Refactoring is an important part of managing the complexity of our analysis as it grows.

-Consider a piece of analysis that has an end to end test to check that the overall system gives an expected outcome.
-For example, it tests that output data are the right shape, in the right format and have specific properties (e.g. a specific distribution).
-There might also be a "regression" test that checks that the exact values in the output remain the same.
-After any changes that are made to tidy up or refactor the code, these end to end tests can be run to assure us that no functionality has been inadvertently changed.

 We can similarly consider a high level stage of an analysis pipeline.
 If we have a stage responsible for imputing missing values, we might create integration tests to check that all values are